Sexual Exploitation of PatientsCategories: Ethics and Professionalism Adopted: May 1991 | Amended: Jan 2021

 - Neglecting to employ disrobing or draping practices respecting the patient’s privacy, or deliberately watching a patient dress or undress;

-- Examination or touching of genital mucosal areas without the use of gloves;
+- Examination or touching of genitals/genital mucosal areas without the use of gloves;

-- Using the physician-patient relationship to solicit a date or romantic relationship;
+- Using the licensee-patient relationship to solicit a date or romantic relationship;

-- Initiation by the physician of conversation regarding the sexual problems, preferences, or fantasies of the physician;
+- Initiation by the licensee of conversation regarding the sexual problems, preferences, or fantasies of the licensee;

 - Performing an intimate examination or consultation without clinical justification;

-- Performing an intimate examination or consultation without explaining to the patient the need for such examination or consultation sexual function or dysfunction; and
+- Performing an intimate examination or consultation without explaining to the patient the need for such examination or consultation even when the examination or consultation is pertinent to the issue of sexual function or dysfunction; and

 - Requesting details of sexual history or sexual likes or dislikes when not clinically indicated for the type of examination or consultation.